-When it has been assessed that a child is in need of protection Communities can take intervention action and apply to the Court for a protection order (supervision).
-Refer to Chapter 2.2: Assessment and investigation processes and Chapter 3.3: Intervention action.
+When it has been assessed that a child is in need of protection the Department can take intervention action and apply to the Court for a protection order (supervision).
+Refer to Chapter 2.2 Conducting a Child Safety Investigation and Chapter 3.3: Intervention action.

 A child on a protection order (supervision) is not a child in the Chief Executive Officer’s (CEO's) care.

 A protection order (supervision) authorises child protection workers to assess and monitor a child's wellbeing for the duration of the order, without affecting the parental responsibility of any person.
 The goal is to increase safety over time and support the parent/s to become more protective, while maintaining the stability of the child’s living and care arrangements.

 The Department can apply for a protection order (supervision) for children living with their family, and as a replacement of a protection order (s.68(1) of the Act), to support reunification work with a family.
 A protection order (supervision) may be made by the Court even if we seek another order.

 Circumstances where it may be appropriate to apply for a protection order (supervision) are similar to those when applying for a protection order (time limited) except: